DVD Movie to PSP Video Conversion Guide - Mp4 Converter

 2. Click on the "Convert" button at the top of the screen.
 This should bring you to the PSP conversion screen.

-3. Click on the "Convert New Video" button and navigate to the directory that contains your ripped DVD files (see Step 1: DVD Ripping, sub-step 8 above), and select the ripped VOB file (usually named VTS_0X_1.VOB, where X is a number) and press "Open".
+3. Click on the "Convert New Video" button and navigate to the directory that contains your converted DVD files (see Step 1: DVD Ripping, sub-step 8 above), and select the converted VOB file (usually named VTS_0X_1.VOB, where X is a number) and press "Open".

 4. Once you press "Open", the video/audio conversion process will start.
 All you have to do now is wait for the DVD to be converted.